AmazeeLabs/subscriptions/README.txt

 Subscriptions does not send notifications for unpublished nodes/comments except to users who have the 'administer nodes' / 'administer comments' permissions.
-The
-   !is_unpublished
-   !comment_is_unpublished
-variables let you mark unpublished nodes/comments, as demonstrated in the default templates.
+The default templates demonstrate how you can distinguish and highlight unpublished nodes/comments.

 Publishing a node/comment will cause a notification to be sent to all subscribers.